CNES/swot-hydrology-toolbox/scripts/README.md

 # l2pixc_to_rivertile
 ## Purpose
-This program convert one or more tiles of pixel cloud into as many as river product(s).
+This program converts one or more tiles of pixel cloud into as many as river product(s).

 ## Run the software
 ```